Professor Layton and the Last Specter: Reception

 The Escapist gave Last Specter a score of four-and-a-half stars out of five, saying, "Another Professor Layton game, another bit of puzzling brilliance.
 Some of the brain teasers feel a bit recycled - instead of foxes and chickens, you're shuttling dogs and cats across the river, for example - but there's more than enough variety to warrant doggedly tracking down every last one.
 But if you only solve the ones you need to move the story forward, that's ok, too."
+Philip Reed of Nintendo Life gave the game a nine out of ten, stating: "It challenges your mind in a way very few games seriously attempt to do, and the feeling you get when you solve a particularly difficult puzzle is less one of relief than it is a desire to leap ahead in the game and find the next one.
+Playing this game is its own reward, and we'd have it no other way."
 The Guardian gave it four stars out of five, saying, "If you've not been a fan of the series, this isn't the game that's going to change your mind.
 For everybody else though, Professor Layton & The Spectre's Call is several days of commute-improving, grey cell stimulation in a mostly effective package.
 And bravo to Nintendo for keeping this franchise on the standard DS rather than – for the time being, at least – adding that third dimension."
 However, The Daily Telegraph gave it two-and-a-half stars out of five, saying, "The Layton charm is undoubtedly still present, but it's not enough to carry the series by itself.
 Upon solving certain puzzles, Layton exclaims 'I love the thrill of a good solution'.
 So do we, Hershel, so do we.
 And in this Layton game, sadly, that thrill is all too rare."

+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Professor Layton and the Last Specter for "Handheld Game of the Year".